-The months that followed continued on their merry way, until one evening Seraf was pulled aside by his father and given a bulky tape recorder.
-Puzzled by the gift, Seraf enquired as to what it was for.His father told him that he was to attend a pre-Christmas gathering.
-There his Stepmother’s family would all be present.
-Seraf was to accompany her to her parent’s house, most of them strangers, and record everything that might be said regarding his father.
+The months that followed continued on their merry way, until one evening my dad pulled me aside and gave me a bulky tape recorder.
+Puzzled by the gift, I enquired as to what it was for.
+He told me that I was to attend a pre-Christmas gathering.
+There my stepmother’s family would all be present.
+I was to accompany her to her parent’s house, most of them strangers, and record everything that might be said regarding my dad.

 “I need you to do this for me son, there is no one else I can trust”